Gurupatil0003/DSA_Tutorial/Tree/Tree_Properties.md

 ```
 ## Step-by-Step Construction:

-- Root Node:
+`- Root Node: A

-- A
+`
 #### Level 1:

-- Nodes B and C are children of A.
+`- Nodes B and C are children of A.`

 #### Level 2:

-- Nodes D and E are children of B.
+`- Nodes D and E are children of B.
-  Nodes F and G are children of C.
+  Nodes F and G are children of C.`

 #### Level 3:

-- Nodes H and I are children of D.
+`- Nodes H and I are children of D.
-  Nodes J and K are children of F.
+  Nodes J and K are children of F.`

   ## Counting the Nodes:

-- Internal Nodes with Two Children (I):
+`- Internal Nodes with Two Children (I):`

 `- Node A has children B and C.
   Node B has children D and E.